 I’m working on an assignment for school or a club, and would like you to answer some questions for me.
 Could you help me out?

 If you are associated with a Title I public school in the Los Angeles region, please drop me a line.
 If I’m not able to help, I’ll do my best to hook you up with someone who can.
 I cannot support other requests, as I receive far more inquiries than I can support and I have prioritized high-need institutions in my local area.
-However, if you ask a short question on twitter, I may be able to respond.
+However, if you ask a short question on twitter (though not by DM, please) If you ask a short question on twitter, I may be able to respond.
 If your teacher has required you to contact an expert as a part of a class assignment, I am sorry that you have been put in this situation, and I have written more about this here.

-I’d like your advice about challenges and choices in my career, or about institutional change.
+I’d feel like I need substantial guidance to navigate the challenges and choices in my career, or about creating institutional change.
 Can I ask you about my particular situation?

-If your university wishes to contract with me for professional services, please contact me.
-I am not available for individual career counseling, but if you are looking for advice and mentorship in your academic career, you might try the NCFDD or an academic career coach.
+If your university wishes to contract with me for professional services for diversity and inclusion, please contact me.
+I am not available for individual career counseling, but if you are looking for advice and mentorship in your academic career, you might try the NCFDD.